-Course Goal: A theoretical approach to the meaning and principals of Social school and social networks and institutions.
+A theoretical approach to the meaning and principals of Social Pedagogy.

-Pedagogy.
 Understanding the social pedagogical dimension of modern schooling.
 An introduction to the institutions connected with social pedagogical characteristics of school, as well as out of school factors.
-Potential development of cooperation between
+Potential development of cooperation between school and social networks and institutions.